Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/sdk-quickstart-spell-check.md

 ## <a name="create-and-initialize-the-application"></a>Criar e inicializar a aplicação

-1. criar um novo C# consola de solução no Visual Studio.
-Em seguida, adicione o seguinte `using` instrução.
+1. Crie uma nova C# solução de console no Visual Studio.
+Em seguida, adicione `using` a instrução a seguir.

     ```csharp
     using System;